 Found poetry is making a new poem out of an existing source.
 I enjoy found poetry because you can keep the flavor of the original text, or change it completely.
 Also, one can create many found poems from just one source text.
 Last, it is lazy (i.e. smart) poetry: one doesn't need to create everything 100%.
+I enjoy found poetry so much, that of the poems I have written (which can be found here), of them are found poems.
 In this article, I describe how I make found poems.

 First, I find an existing source of text.
 The source could be a poem, headlines of the day, a recipe, just about any text really!